Ascend Play Therapy

 small steps, big journeys

 Ascend Play Therapy exists to help children take small steps towards big journeys.
-All therapies are evidence-based and are shaped with the client at the heart of all that we do – including our onboarding processes.
+All therapies are evidence-based and are shaped with the client at the heart of all that we do.

 Our Therapy Programs